hsf-training/hsf-training-ml-webpage/_episodes/07-Model_Training.md

 ## Random Forest
 A random forest (Chapter 7) uses decision trees (Chapter 6) to make predictions.
-For a decision tree, there is not a concept of a loss function; training is completed using the *Classification and Regression Tree* (CART) algorithm to train each decision tree.
+A decision tree is a unique machine learning model that is not trained using gradient descent and a loss function; training is completed using the *Classification and Regression Tree* (CART) algorithm to train each decision tree.
 Decision trees are very simple models that make predictions by performing cuts on regions in the data set.
 While each decision tree is a simple algorithm, a random forest uses **ensemble learning** with many decision trees to make better predictions.

 ![Random Forest](../plots/tree.png){:width="80%"}

-> ## Wisdom of the Crowd
+> ## Wisdom of the Crowd (Ensemble Learning)
 > Suppose you pose a complex question to thousands of random people, then aggregrate their answers.
 In many cases you will find that this aggregreated answer is better than an expert's answer.
 This phenomenon is  known as *wisdom of the crowd*.
 Similarily, if you aggregrate the predictions from a group of predictors (such as classifiers or reggressors), you will often get better predictions than with the individual predictor.
 A group of predictors is called an *ensemble*.
 {: .callout}